spinalcord/lazy-list-box-godot/addons/lazy_list_box/README.md

 ```
 **Ensure: ItemTemplate is for this example a Button-Type.**

-**Recommended: The root node should be always a Button so that focus calls work properly.**
+**Recommended: The root node in your ItemTemplate should be always a Button so that focus calls work properly.**

 Make sure the ItemTemplate node has: